adxgun/website/content/posts/golang_automated_testing.md

 Let's look at how to test this handler.

-First step is to generate mocks for our persistence layer, i explained previously how dependent services needs to be mocked in other to have control and test our service as we see fit -- which is exactly what we are going to do here because database is a service we depend on.
+The first step is to generate mocks for our persistence layer, i explained previously how dependent services needs to be mocked in other to have control and test our service as we see fit -- which is exactly what we are going to do here because database is a service we depend on.
 For this purpose, we will be using `GoMock`.

 Change to the project root directory and run the command below(assuming you installed `mockgen`):
 ```shell script